Pircate/fastlane-plugin-ding-talk/README.md

 ## About ding_talk

-Send the packaging information to the ding talk.
+Auto send the pgyer app qr code to the ding talk.

 ## Example